Guide to Using Ami

 phone and then uploaded to a suitable device for viewing.

-Unlike in a PC, browsers in smart phones and tablets do not preserve
+Unlike in a PC, browsers in smart phones and tablets do not preserve multiple

-copy and paste the text into another app.
+paste the text into another app.

 VPN: